microsoftgraph/microsoft-graph-docs/concepts/cross-device_app_configuration.md

 If you **only** access these capabilities, you can host your cross-device app configuration externally on your domain as a JSON file.

-## Configure a cross-device app using Windows Dev Center
+## Configure a cross-device app using the Windows Dev Center
 A cross-device app ID is represented as a domain that you own.
-The domain points to a mapping of your platform-specific app IDs stored either as a JSON file hosted on your domain or configurable via Windows Dev Center.
+The domain points to a mapping of your platform-specific app IDs stored either as a JSON file hosted on your domain or configurable via the Windows Dev Center.
 After you identify the domain you'll use to represent your cross-device app ID, you'll need to collect information to configure the associated profile.

 ### Step 1: Select a secure domain for your cross-device app ID and enable domain verification
 The domain used as your cross-device app ID must either be a top-level domain or a subdomain and must be protected via TLS.
 For example: https://contoso.com or https://myapp.contoso.com, but NOT https://myapp.contoso.com/somepath. **You must have a unique domain (or subdomain) per cross-device app.** However, you decide which apps to associate with a single cross-device app based on the cross-platform behavior you want to support.